Swimsuit

 Finding your favourite cheese scone couldn’t be easier with this locally curated list.
 With so many on offer in one region, Wellingtonians were asked to nominate and then vote for their favourite spots to pick one up.
-This is the local’s guide to Wellington’s cheese scones: by locals, for everyone.
+In no particular order, this is the local’s guide to Wellington’s cheese scones: by locals, for everyone.

 Pravda Café & Grill on Customhouse Quay is a long-time local favourite.
 Pravda means ‘truth’ in Russian.
 Well, the truth is, Pravda does a great cheese scone.
 With high-vaulted ceilings, crystal chandeliers, and expanses of marble and dark wood, it’s a classy spot for a humble scone.
 One local, Hinano, said “the cheese ratio, size, and structural integrity” make Pravda’s scones their favourite.
 You can’t argue with engineering in the windy city.